pytorch-ignite/pytorch-ignite.ai/content/posts/2020-09-pytorch-ignite.md

   - semantic segmentation on Pascal VOC2012 (single/multi-GPU, DDP, AMP)

 The package can be installed with pip or conda.
 More info and guides can be found [here](https://github.com/pytorch/ignite#installation).

-# Project news

-Instead of a conclusion, we will wrap up with some current project news:

----

-🎊🚄 [Trains Ignite server](https://app.ignite.trains.allegro.ai/) is open to everyone to browse our reproducible experiment logs, compare performances and restart any run on their own [Trains server](https://github.com/allegroai/trains) and associated infrastructure.
-Many thanks to the folks at [Allegro AI](https://allegro.ai/) who are making this possible!

----

-🎉🎊 Since June 2020, PyTorch-Ignite has joined [NumFOCUS as an affiliated project](https://numfocus.org/sponsored-projects/affiliated-projects) as well as [Quansight Labs](https://labs.quansight.org/projects/).
-We believe that it will be a new step in our project’s development, and in promoting open practices in research and industry.

----

-🎉 [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com/) is the open-source coding festival for everyone to attend in October and PyTorch-Ignite is also preparing for it.
-Please, check out [our announcement](https://github.com/pytorch/ignite/issues/1257).

----

-🎉 We are pleased to announce that we will run a mentored sprint session to contribute to PyTorch-Ignite at PyData Global 2020.
-We are looking forward to seeing you in November at this event!

----

-.\ | 📈💻 The project is currently maintained by a team of volunteers and we are looking for motivated contributors to help us to move the project forward.
-Please see the [contribution guidelines](https://github.com/pytorch/ignite/blob/master/CONTRIBUTING.md) for more information if this sounds interesting to you.

----

-Check out the project on [GitHub](https://github.com/pytorch/ignite) and follow us on [Twitter](https://twitter.com/pytorch_ignite).
-For any questions, support or issues, please [reach out to us](https://github.com/pytorch/ignite#communication).
-For all other questions and inquiries, please send an email to contact@pytorch-ignite.ai